 Overall, the main thing for you to focus on when choosing a meat pig breed for your farm is going to be figuring out what you and your family need.

 You can really start to narrow the options when you figure out what you want.
 And don’t forget that you don’t have to conform to one particular breed.

 It’s totally fine to crossbreed!
 If you want to create fattier pigs that are more prolific, you may be interested in crossing Berkshires and Landraces or Meishan pigs.

 Find what works for you and go with it!

-Lastly, if you’re serious about raising pigs for delicious, home-grown pork, learn how you can start raising and growing more of your own food with the FREE Planning Your Farm Guide.
-Get your free copy now!
+Lastly, if you’re serious about raising pigs for delicious, home-grown pork, learn how you can start raising and growing more of your own food with a free ticket to the Homestead Livestock Summit.
+Get your FREE ticket here!